ZeinHajjAli/ZeinHajjAli/README.md

     <h1 align="center">Hi there 👋.
 I'm <a href="https://zeinh.ca">Zein Hajj-Ali</a></h1>
 </div>
 <p>
-I'm an AI Consultant and researcher with a Master's in Electrical and Computer Engineering.
+I'm a Senior AI Consultant and researcher with a Master's in Electrical and Computer Engineering.
 Specializing in artificial intelligence and machine learning, I thrive on transforming complex technical challenges into innovative solutions.

 My career so far spans from developing AI-driven applications to advancing research in non-contact patient monitoring.
 I've managed IT infrastructures, contributed to academic publications, and led projects that sit at the intersection of technology and practicality.
 </p>